k31001/hello-world/README.md

 "Good morning everyone.
 My name is Eric and I'm from Memory Division and responsible for SSD controller development.
 As you can see on the screen, I want to talk about Semiconductor Companies for Inverstor.
 In my presentation I'll focus on three main points.

 First of all I'll shortly introduce the industry trend.
-Then I'll explain suppli chains of semiconductor companies for better understanding of this area.
+Then I'll explain supply chains of semiconductor companies for better understanding of this area.
 Finally, I'll end with offering strategies for inverstor.

 It should take around 10 minutes to cover these points.